-To use user-specific columns, your app needs to use sign-in with email, email whitelist or belong to an organization.
-You can still add user-specific columns with public or password protected apps but user-specific columns will not be able to save data for each user.
+To use user-specific columns, your app needs to use Sign-in with email or Allowed Email List.
+You can still add user-specific columns with public or password-protected apps but user-specific columns will not be able to save data for each user.

-User-specific columns also requires a Row ID column.
+User-specific columns also require a Row ID column.
 If you try to create a user-specific column without Row IDs Glide will prompt you to add one.